wady101/wady101.github.io/_pages/about.md

   - /about.html
 ---

 Hey!
-I am a passionate Software Engineer with a keen enthusiasm for crafting efficient and robust solutions in C and C++.
+I am a passionate Senior Software Engineer with a keen enthusiasm for crafting efficient and robust solutions in C and C++.
 At times dabble in rust and python.

 My research and programming interests include developing models, hobby-compilers, FPGA-tooling and embedded-drivers (in no particular order 😉).